 • VitaFresh vegetable compartment

-Designed with food preservation in mind, the Bosch Serie 6 KGE49AICAG features a “super freeze” function that freezes food quickly, keeping your food at the optimum temperature.
-This model also benefits from Bosch’s VitaFresh system which helps to preserve the freshness of your fruit and veg.
+Designed with food preservation in mind, the Bosch Series 6 KGE49AICAG features a 'super freeze' function that freezes food quickly, keeping your food at the optimum temperature.
+This model also benefits from Bosch’s VitaFresh system, which helps to preserve the freshness of your fruit and veg.

 Accessibility and convenience also play a huge part in this fridge-freezer's design.
-In the fridge compartment you’ll find an EasyAccess shelf that slides out making items easy to grab.
-And in the freezer, there’s a BigBox drawer that’s deeper than other compartments; ideal for bulky items like pizza boxes or joints of meat.
+In the fridge compartment, you’ll find an EasyAccess shelf that slides out, making items easy to grab.
+In the freezer, there’s a BigBox drawer that’s deeper than other compartments – ideal for bulky items like pizza boxes or joints of meat.

 Top features: